smithy1/CNC_AATGG/README.md

 Description:

-You have the option to generate gcode that moves your cnc router between two points on a given axis according to the set feed rate and repetition frequency
+You have the option to generate gcode that moves your cnc router between two points on a given axis according to the set feed rate and repetition frequency.

 Program functions: